About the Program

 Community Counseling Center

-The Community Counseling Center (CCC) at Azusa Pacific University is directly affiliated with the Department of Graduate Psychology, and is an American Psychological Association-approved clinical psychology training program.
+The Community Counseling Center (CCC) at Azusa Pacific University is directly affiliated with the Department of Marriage and Family Therapy and the Department of Clinical Psychology, and is an American Psychological Association-approved clinical psychology training program.
 Initiated in 1989, this program continues in steady growth and development, addressing the mental health needs of individuals and groups throughout the community.

 Before therapy begins, clients are evaluated to determine the severity of their current dilemma and discuss the process that will lead to goal achievement.
 To assist the therapeutic process and ensure the quality of treatment, sessions are audio- or videotaped and reviewed under supervision.
 Occasionally, clients view or listen to the tapes, providing the unique opportunity to experience their therapy sessions from a third-person perspective.
 Developing new insight through this technique, many clients are able to contribute significantly to the progress of their treatment.
 To preserve client confidentiality, all tapes are kept private and erased after review or within one month after the recording session.